nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.
 Because it operates at the Tor circuit layer, it deals only with the inter-cell timings and quantity of cells sent on a circuit.
-This means that it does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.
+It addresses these only by optionally adding traffic; it cannot delay cells.
+This also means that it does not deal with packet sizes, how cells are packed into TLS records, or ways that the Tor protocol might be recognized on the wire.